bihealth/bih-cluster/bih-cluster/docs/storage/storage-locations.md

   Note that there is no backup or snapshots going on.
 - `/fast/users/muster_c/scratch`:
   Here, you put your large temporary files that you will delete after a short time anyway.
-  **Data placed here will be automatically removed four weeks after creation.**
+  **Data placed here will be automatically removed 2 weeks after last modification.**
 - `/fast/users/muster_c` (and all other sub directories):
   Here you put your programs and scripts and very important small data.
   By default, you will have a soft quota of 1GB (hard quota of 1.5GB, 7 days grace period).